 Courses should prepare students for the practical and theoretical work of their degree project.
-Students in the MAPE program take a total of 30 credit hours, comprised of 24 hours of coursework.
+Students in the MAPE program take a total of 30 credit hours, including 24 hours of coursework.
 This includes courses offered by the Media Studies department, CMCI, and the campus beyond.
-The final semester should consist of only the 6-hour degree project course.
+The final semester should consist of only the 6-hour Graduate Professional Project course.